XuBao12/arxiv-Paper-Fetcher/README.md

 For a complete list of categories, visit: https://arxiv.org/help/api/user-manual#subject_classifications

-## Cost and Limitations

-- **arXiv API**: Free to use, with rate limits (recommended: no more than 1 request per minute)
-- **Storage**: Local storage only, no cloud costs
-- **Network**: Only requires standard internet connection

 ## Troubleshooting

+1. **No Papers Found**
+   - Check your internet connection
+   - Verify your search terms and categories
+   - Ensure you have selected at least one category and search term

+2. **API Rate Limits**
-1. **API Rate Limits**: If you encounter rate limit errors, try:
+   - If you encounter rate limit errors, try:
      - Reducing the number of papers fetched
      - Adding delays between requests

-   - Using the daily scheduler instead of frequent manual runs
+3. **File System Errors**
+   - Ensure the `papers` directory exists and is writable
+   - Check file permissions
+   - Verify disk space availability

 ## Contributing